LucianoCirino/MHWI-LedgeLBG/README.md

 # Ledge Light Bowgun (LLBG) Exploit Tool

-This tool was designed to be used with the Light Bowgun to perform an improved version of the LLBG exploit which abuses oddities that emerge with the ledge when you crank up the framerate.
+This tool was designed to be used with the Light Bowgun to perform the new evolution of the LLBG exploit which abuses oddities that emerge with the ledge when you crank up the framerate.

 ### Premise
-In Monster Hunter World: Iceborne, the Light Bowgun has the special ability to cancel high recoil shots with a ledge by interrupting the push-back animation with a fall.
-Normally this fall pushes you off the ledge, however, as you cross the framerate boundary of 240fps, sometimes you are able to fall and land immideately back ontop of the ledge.
-Upon landing back ontop of the ledge you get propelled forward because in Monster Hunter you land with forward momentum after landing from"bounce" from the ledge, as if you hit a wall.
-It turns out these bounces are completely controllable, and with the right inputs and timings really push the game's limits to the extreme.
+In Monster Hunter World: Iceborne, the Light Bowgun has the ability to cancel high recoil shots with a ledge by interrupting the recoil animation with a fall.
+Normally upon falling you are pushed off the ledge, however, as you cross the framerate boundary of 240fps, you gain the special ability to re-land immediately from this fall and "bounce" away from the ledge.
+With the right inputs and timings, this bounce can be looped indefinitely, allowing you to fire the Light Bowgun at unprecedented rates.

 ## Recoil, Shot Types, and their Ledge Bounce Behaviors
-Depending on your **recoil level** and **shot type**, the timing for how to can begin, maintain, and terminate the ledge bouncing will differ.
-The below table shows some data
+Depending on your **recoil level** and **shot type**, the timing for how to can begin, maintain, and terminate the Ledge Light Bowgun exploit will differ.
+The below table displays this relationship.

 | Bounce Speed |     Recoil     |  Shot Type  | Shot Cycle | Start-Up Delay | Reload Delay | Notes                                                                                                   |
 |:------------:|:--------------:|:-----------:|:----------:|:--------------:|:------------:|:-------------------------------------------------------------------------------------------------------:|